informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

     "comment": "New comment"

+#### comment_render_markdown

+A boolean value that dictates whether the comment should be treated as markdown or not.
+If not defined, its value will be inherited from the underlying column or table which could be inherited from the schema or the catalog.
+If it's not defined on any of the models, the default behavior is to treat comments as markdown.

+    "comment_render_markdown": false

+This boolean works independent of the `comment` property.
+Which means that you can define `commen_render_markdown` to be used in combination with the comment that is derived based on the heuristics.

 #### comment_display

 By default Chaise will display `comment` as a tooltip.
 Set this value to `inline` to show it as text or `tooltip` to show as a hover tooltip.
 This property is only supported for related tables in detailed context of `visible-foreign-keys` annotation, and is not honored in other annotations.